chrisnoonan98675/site/README.md

 To mark a paragraph, sentence, or table cell as "beta", add the following inline label to it:

     <span class="label label-danger">beta</span>

+# Drafts

+You can store drafts, images, samples, etc. in `_drafts`.
+Markdown and AsciiDoc files stored in `_drafts` are never converted to HTML.

+The `_drafts` folder also contains the *documentation template*.

 # Things to know about formatting